Got rice problems? Here’s exactly how to make perfect rice, so you never end up with mushy rice or hard pieces ever again!

 - 2 c. water

-- Measure out 1 1/2 cup of jasmine rice and pour it into a saucepan that has a tight-fitting lid.
+- Measure out 1 1/2 cup of white rice and pour it into a saucepan that has a tight-fitting lid.
 Move over to the sink and run some room-temperature water over the top of the rice until it covers the rice by about an inch.
 Use your fingers to swirl the rice and water around the pan.
 Drain the water off of the rice using a fine mesh sieve or through your hand if you don’t have one.
 Repeat the process of adding water, swirling, and draining two more times.

 - Once you've finished, measure 2 cups of water and add it to the pot.
 Stir the rice as you add in the water, but do NOT stir it again once you've turned the heat on - ever.